Health and Safety

 - Helping persons who have an eating disorder.

-- Helping student groups by providing presentations or materials.
+- Helping student groups by providing relevant presentations or materials.

 - Helping athletes and active adults with nutrition-related topics and meal planning for competition.

-- Generalized well-being and how to move toward food and activity choices that support a thriving lifestyle.
+- Promoting general well-being and how to move toward food and activity choices that support a thriving lifestyle.

 To schedule an appointment, please contact the Office of Health Advancement

-The MSU food pantry is open three days a week and is available to all students, staff and faculty who may be experiencing food insecurity.
+The Bounty of the Bridgers (BoB) food pantry is open three days a week and is available to all students, staff, and faculty who may have limited access to food.
 Visit the Bounty of the Bridgers website for more information.